Best Disney park for toddlers, ranked with tips from a mom

 What can toddlers do in Frontierland?

 There are fewer rides for little guys in Frontierland.
-Only very tall toddlers will be able to ride the Big Thunder Mountain Railroad.
+Only very tall toddlers will be able to ride the Big Thunder Mountain Railroad and Tiana’s Bayou Adventure.

 Over in Liberty Square, you might be surprised to learn that toddlers can ride the Haunted Mansion.
 In fact, one of my two-year-old twins loves it!
 I think he’s too little to be scared, plus he kind of likes spooky things.
 Hilariously, he calls the Doom Buggy a “black seashell”.